git-tfs/git-tfs/doc/config.md

 There is other git-tfs configuration values for the repository:

 * `git-tfs.batch-size` define the number of changesets fetched in the same time from TFS (Could also be set with the `clone` command).
 * `git-tfs.work-item-regex` could be used to define the regular expression to extract workitems reference from commit message.
 * `git-tfs.workspace-dir` is used to define a new directory as the workspace used by TFS to circumvent problem with long paths.
   The path should be the shortest possible (i.e. "c:\w")
 * `git-tfs.export-metadatas` is set to `true` to export all metadata in the commit messages.
+* `git-tfs.disable-gitignore-support` define if git-tfs should use the `.gitignore` file to filter changesets retrieved from TFVC.

 ## Per-TFS remote